 Similarities and Differences

 The main difference between inside wiremen and outside linemen is where they work.
-And all electricians, no matter the specialty, are educated on the basics.
-You should know how to read blueprints, troubleshoot, install, repair, and maintain electrical for every type of building.
+All electricians, no matter the specialty, are taught the basics.
+You will learn how to read blueprints, troubleshoot, install, repair, and maintain electrical for every type of building.

 Almost all electricians, including wiremen and linemen, work full time.
 You can expect irregular hours as a lineman and wireman too since power outages are not limited to conventional work hours.
-Inclement weather is an additional obstacle outside linemen need to be prepared for.
+Inclement weather is another obstacle outside linemen need to be prepared for.